r-xue/pipeline/docs/source/heuristics/field_parameter.md

 Used by:
 * hif_mstransform

 This is a variation on earlier patterns.
-It identifies field for given inputs.intent, but in addition filters out any field that does not have an associated "source", and filters out any field that does not cover any of the requested SpWs specified in inputs.spw.
+It identifies fields for the given inputs.intent, but in addition filters out the last field (i.e. field with highest ID) if that field does not have an associated "source" or if that field does not cover any of the requested SpWs specified in inputs.spw.
 It then performs the same check as above w.r.t. whether nr. of unique field names is same as nr. of field IDs.
 If so, it returns fields by name, otherwise by field ID.

 ### Intent-to-field pattern 6: